colin-mccarthy/ansible_cisco_ios_12.2_hardening_role/README.md

 Role Variables
 --------------

-Take a peak in the vars/main.yml
+Take a peak in the vars/main.yml, move them somewhere else if you want.

 Dependencies